ntblab/neuropipe-support/doc/tutorial_intro/tutorial.rst

 As with *protocol.txt*, a *run-order.txt* file is already made for you.
 Download that file, and put it where *README.txt* says::

-  $ curl https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial/run-order.txt > prototype/copy/run-order.txt
+  $ curl -k https://raw.github.com/ntblab/neuropipe-support/dev/doc/tutorial_intro/run-order.txt > prototype/copy/run-order.txt

 Open this new *run-order.txt* to see what it's like now::

   $ less prototype/copy/run-order.txt

-Some runs are marked as "ERROR_RUN" so that only the runs relevant to your remain.
+Some runs are marked as "ERROR_RUN" so that only the runs relevant to your analysis remain.

 Quit *run-order.txt* with "q", and open *README.txt* one last time::